-I think we make resolutions on January 1st with all good intentions.
-I really do!
+We make resolutions on January 1st with all good intentions.
+We really do!
 They represent hope – change for the better – improvement.
 Whether we follow them or not, they represent what we think are important changes to make as individuals and as a society.

-Here are twelve gambling resolutions for the new year, courtesy of the Casino Answer Man, – John Grochowdki.
+Here are twelve gambling resolutions for the new year, courtesy of the Casino Answer Man, – John Grochowski.
+Please note John’s acknowledgements at the end of his article.

 GAMBLING NEW YEAR RESOLUTIONS: